koalalorenzo/python-digitalocean/README.md

 ### Update a domain record

-This example shows how to create new domain record (sub.example.com):
+This example shows how to modify an existing domain record (sub.example.com):

 ```python
 import digitalocean